 SEAI is seeking to build on real life test-based research, through funding models for financing retrofit in the residential sector.
 Areas of focus will include, but are not restricted to,

 - Finance models provided by banks, credit unions, consumer finance agencies and employer-based lending models.

-- Trial projects where a financing package is offered to homeowners and is coupled with others support in terms of focused offerings, tailored advice and project implementation support for homeowners – essentially providing a one-stop-shop model.
+- Trial projects where a financing package is offered to homeowners.
+This is coupled with others support in terms of focused offerings, tailored advice and project implementation support.
+This essentially providing a one-stop-shop model.

 We are open to discussing the development of potential applications.
 Application queries should be sent to Josephine Maguire Josephine.email@example.com